aniruddh-acharya/Krypto/README.md

 # Krypto
-A Cryptography project that uses 5 ciphers to encrypt and decrypt text.
+Krypto is a Cryptography based project that uses 5 ciphers to encrypt and decrypt text.

 Use the Encrypt or Decrypt radio button to do the same.